HemanBabuSeervi/diary/README.md

 ## Installation
+run the `./install.sh` script provided

 PreInstallation: The user should have his own gpg key to be used for diary.
-The program needs the GPG user ID to be provided during installation. run the `./install.sh` script provided
+The program needs the GPG user ID to be provided during installation.
-If installation goes wrong (Most probably wrong GPG user ID provided). run `./uninstall.sh` to undo installation.

 ## Usage
 ```